dhutapratama/docs/facades.md

 <a name="facades-vs-helper-functions"></a>
 ### Facades Vs. Helper Functions

-In addition to facades, Laravel includes a variety of "helper" functions which can perform common tasks like generating views, firing events, dispatching jobs, or sending HTTP responses.
+In addition to facades, Lets includes a variety of "helper" functions which can perform common tasks like generating views, firing events, dispatching jobs, or sending HTTP responses.
 Many of these helper functions perform the same function as a corresponding facade.
 For example, this facade call and helper call are equivalent:

     return Illuminate\Support\Facades\View::make('profile');